 Historical Notes for this Recipe:

-This recipe was posted in 2012.
-It was last updated with more information in 2023.
+This slaw recipe with jicama, apple, cabbage, cilantro, and a spicy Sriracha mayo dressing was posted in 2012.
+The recipe was last updated with more information in 2026.